Rex Burkhead: Cincinnati Bengals

-After being selected by the Cincinnati Bengals in the sixth round of the 2013 NFL Draft with the 190th overall pick, Burkhead signed with the team on May 13, 2013.
+After being selected by the Cincinnati Bengals in the sixth round of the 2013 NFL draft with the 190th overall pick, he signed with the team on May 13, 2013.

-2013 season

 Burkhead played in all four preseason games, rushing 28 times for 130 yards with one touchdown, and five receptions for 39 yards.
 However, plagued by a hamstring injury all season, he was active for only one of the team's 16 games, making his NFL debut on November 10 playing on special teams in a 20–17 loss to the Baltimore Ravens.

-2014 season

 In 2014, Burkhead played in nine games for the Bengals, mainly on special teams.
 On offense, he had nine rushes for 27 yards and his first career touchdown (against the Cleveland Browns) and seven receptions for 49 yards.
 He had the most productive game of his career in the Bengals' Wild Card Round loss to the Indianapolis Colts, in which Burkhead started at wide receiver and totaled three receptions for 34 yards and one rush for 23 yards.

-2015 season

-Burkhead played in all 16 regular season games for the Bengals, seeing action primarily on special teams.
+Burkhead played in all 16 regular season games for the Bengals in 2015, seeing action primarily on special teams.
 As a running back, he rushed four times for four yards, while catching 10 passes for 94 yards and a receiving touchdown.

-2016 season

-Burkhead appeared in all 16 regular season games for the Bengals, including one start at running back.
+In 2016, Burkhead appeared in all 16 regular season games for the Bengals, including one start at running back.
 With regular playing time on offense, he rushed 74 times for 344 yards and two touchdowns.
 He also caught 17 passes for 145 yards.
 In the Bengals' Week 17 game against the Baltimore Ravens, Burkhead carried the ball 27 times for 119 yards.